tgradu/msteams-dataverse-appt/README.md

 5. Enable [Richt Text Editor for Appointments].

 ## Installation
-1. Within \msteams-dataverse-appt\AddMsTeamsLinkToAppointmentPlugin\AddMsTeamsLinkToAppointmentPlugin\AddMsTeamsLinkToAppointmentActionHandler.cs populate the clientId, clientSecret and tenantId with the values obtained at Prerequisites point 1
+1. Within [AddMsTeamsLinkToAppointmentActionHandler.cs] populate the clientId, clientSecret and tenantId with the values obtained at Prerequisites point 1
 2. Compile Plugin.
 3. Pack Solution and install it to your Dataverse environment.